bdcom-dragon/Dashboard/README.md

 # Personal Dashboard
 https://bdcom-dragon.github.io/Dashboard

-Open this everyday and follow it
+## Open this everyday and follow it
+Mainly written by Claude, with some inspiration from Gemini.

+- Download the **index.html**
+- Put it in some folder in PC
+- Bookmark it in browser and open it everyday!
+- Edit with Notepad as needed